brillout/wildcard-api/docs/readme.template.md

 Wildcard only supports the Browser - Node.js stack.
 This allows Wildcard to have a simple design and to be super easy to use.

-RPC is increasingly used to create the API between backend and frontend.
-Most backend APIs are internal: the frontend is often the only consumer of the backend's API and both the backend and frontend are usually developed within the same organization.
+RPC is increasingly used to create backend APIs as most are internal: most of the time, a backend API is consumed only by frontends developed within the same organization.

 In general,
 REST and GraphQL are the right tools if you want to create an API consumed by third parties and